Google parent Alphabet quarterly sales beat estimates

 Google parent Alphabet Inc beat analysts' estimates for quarterly revenue on Tuesday, as the internet's biggest supplier of search and video ads benefited from a rebound in ad spending during the holiday season.

-Revenue rose to US$56.9 billion in the fourth quarter, from US$46.08 billion a year earlier.
+The Cloud disclosure marks a major milestone for Google, which generates more revenue from internet advertising than any company globally.
+Google for years has faced questions over whether it can spin the cash from its advertising business into a newly profitable venture.

-Analysts had expected revenue of US$53.13 billion, according to IBES data from Refinitiv.
+Alphabet said Google Cloud posted a quarterly operating loss of US$1.24 billion.
+Google Cloud sales were US$3.831 billion.

-(Reporting by Paresh Dave in Oakland, Calif. and Munsif Vengattil in Bengaluru; Editing by Aditya Soni)
+(Reporting by Paresh Dave in Oakland, Calif. and Munsif Vengattil in Bengaluru; Editing by Aditya Soni and Matthew Lewis)